jaxxor44/C846---Business-of-IT/Practice Test Questions.md

 - Have the Key message right up front.
 - Anki cards should be added/edited whenever the note is edited.
 - Link as you go.
 One good link is worth more than a sentence that can come back.
-	- Link to external sources using APA/MLA ?
+	- Link to external sources using APA/MLA ? %%
-%%

-banner_y: 0.5
----

 # Practice Test Questions
 >[!tip] Key Message